 Interdental cleaning

 Brushing alone does not clean between teeth where gum disease loves to start.
 Adding interdental cleaning to brushing is supported by good evidence for reducing plaque and gingivitis.
 You have options: traditional floss, interdental brushes (especially useful if you have gaps or spaces), or a water flosser.
 Water flossers are a solid choice if you struggle with manual flossing, and they are particularly helpful around crowns, bridges, and braces.
+The ADA notes that water flossers or irrigators can be useful especially for people who have trouble flossing by hand, as an option for interdental plaque control.
 Use whatever you will actually do every day, because consistency beats perfection of technique.

 Mouthrinse as an adjunct